kdwaterman/Raspi_Audio_Geolocation/README.md

 ## Future Work

-- Add support for more receivers to refine source localization.
+- Add support for more receivers to enable true geolocation.
 - Transition to real-time TDOA analysis using streaming data.

 ---